Scandal-plagued Japan tech giant Toshiba gets tender offer

 If the proposal succeeds, it will be a major step in Toshiba’s yearslong turnaround effort, allowing it to go private and delist from the Tokyo Stock Exchange.
 But overseas activist investors own a significant part of Toshiba’s shares, and it’s unclear if they will be happy with the latest bid.

-The move comes while the world’s financial sector is in turmoil over the ripple effects from the recent collapse of banks in the U.S.
+The move comes at a time of market jitters over ripple effects from the recent collapse of banks in the U.S.

-The critical point is that the latest offer, if successful, will keep Toshiba’s business Japanese in an alliance with Japanese partners.
+The buyout would keep Toshiba’s business Japanese in an alliance with Japanese partners.

 Japan Industrial Partners, set up in 2002 to restructure Japanese companies, lists big names among where it has invested, such as Sony, Hitachi, Olympus and NEC.